lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

 ^^^^^^^^^^^^^^

-The Lightly SSL package also has native support for videos (`.mov`, `.mp4`, and `.avi` file extensions are supported), without having to exctract the frames first.
+The Lightly SSL package also has native support for videos (`.mov`, `.mp4`, and `.avi` file extensions are supported), without having to extract the frames first.
 This can save a lot of disk space as video files are typically strongly compressed.
-Like the aforementioned cases if your videos are in a flat directory or with labels in subdirectories, you can simply pass the path into the LightlyDataset constructor.
+No matter if your videos are in one flat directory or distributed across subdirectories, you can simply pass the path into the LightlyDataset constructor.

 An example for an input directory with videos could look like this: